Consideration brought in from outside the estate

 - there is any doubt about possible extraneous consideration.

-A dies leaving his estate worth £400,000 to his sons.
+Amin dies leaving his estate worth £900,000 to his sons.
 The sons enter into a variation redirecting the estate to their mother (to try to obtain spouse or civil partner exemption from IHT).

-By Will T leaves a house to A. By an IoV A, with gratuitous intent, transfers the house to B for a consideration equal to a quarter of its value.
-B finds that consideration from his or her own resources.
+By Will Theo leaves a house to Anna.
+By an instrument of variation Anna, with gratuitous intent, transfers the house to Bob for a consideration equal to a quarter of its value.
+Bob finds that consideration from his own resources.